 Have you seen AT&T’s “Just Okay” commercials?
 They’re hilarious.
-The premise is that some things are too important to accept less than the very best.
-You wouldn’t want an okay babysitter for your kids or a just okay surgeon when you’re about to go into the operating room.
+The premise is that some things are too important for you to accept less than the very best.
+You wouldn’t want an okay babysitter for your kids, or a just okay surgeon when you’re about to go into the operating room.
 Whether you’ve got an internal IT team, managed IT services, or break/fix support, your business’ technology support is one of those areas where you can’t accept just okay.

 We call it the “Good Enough” or “It’s fine” syndrome, and it scares us.
 Technology permeates almost every process, procedure, and system within a business.
 Maintaining and supporting that technology is not an area where you want to dial it in or set it on autopilot.
 Good enough support can cost a business money and valuable time.